user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

 * HA1:50-150
 * RegionA:300-360

-The current direction supports region-level metrics such as:
+Typical use cases:

-* entropy
+* finding regions with high variation
-* valid sample size
+* checking entropy across a continuous interval
-* gap rate
+* comparing valid sample size across positions
-* unknown rate
+* inspecting gap or unknown-token rates
-* non-reference burden
+* checking non-reference burden
-* mutation map / profile-style inspection
+* reviewing mutation-map-like patterns across sequences

 Region-based visualization is especially useful for larger or more complex viral sequence datasets, where a few marker sites may not be enough to understand the overall pattern.